 Middle school and elementary students are supported in finding service opportunities in their area that fit their interests and passions.
 Advocates and Impact groups will work with students and families to support finding and reflecting on the service learning experiences.

 Your tuition also pays an entire year of tuition for one student at one of our supported sister schools.
-(Located in Kenya, the Philippines, and Haiti.)
+(Located in Kenya, the Philippines, Guatemala, and Haiti.)
 The schools build relationships and connect through Impact groups, course assignments, and other creative ventures.
 This ongoing connection and partnership changes apathy to impact: giving and contributing to others brings lasting joy, peace, and fulfillment.

 Locations may change from year to year.
 Generally, we visit the schools that our One2One program supports and host at least one domestic trip.
 Locations have included:

 - Titeyen, Haiti (outside of Port a Prince)